-General and administrative expenses decreased \$1.5 million during the three months ended March 31, 2023 as compared to the same period in 2022, primarily driven by professional fees for consulting and accounting expenses.
-We recorded stock-based compensation expense of \$11.3 million in the three months ended March 31, 2023, primarily relating to the LTPIP.
+General and administrative expenses decreased \$2.0 million during the three months ended March 31, 2024 as compared to the same period in 2023.
+The decrease was primarily driven by stock-based compensation expense.

 Liquidity and Capital Resources; Plan of Operations